MahalakshmiGopinath19/Arts-Crafts/README.md

 This project is **open-source** and available under the **MIT License**.

 ### Author
-Developed by: Mahalakshmi G
+Developed by: Mahalakshmi Gopinath
-📧 Email: [mahagmaha05@gmail.com]
+Email: [mahagmaha05@gmail.com]